-About 99% of all Medicare enrollees get Medicare Part A for free because they have a work history of at least 10 years during which they paid Medicare taxes, or they have a disability that qualifies them for free Medicare Part A.
+About 99% of seniors get Medicare Part A for free because they worked for at least 10 years.
+During that time, they paid payroll taxes that pay for Part A coverage.
+Some people with disabilities also get free Medicare Part A.

 Can I get Medicare Part B for free?

-Those who have a low income can qualify for free Medicare Part B benefits.
-Eligibility for the Medicare Savings Program varies by state, with a typical individual qualifying with an annual income of less than $19,920.
+If you have a low income, you can qualify for free Medicare Part B benefits.
+Eligibility for a Medicare Savings Program varies by state, with a typical individual qualifying with an annual income of less than $20,580.

 Methodology and sources